meeb/gateaux/README.md

 ## Enforced data format

 `gateaux` enforces certain requirements.
-These are not suitable for every project so check carefully and verify the libray is appropriate for your application before you use it:
+These are not suitable for every project so check carefully and verify the library is appropriate for your application before you use it:

 1. All structures are in their own FoundationDB directory using the directory layer
-2. Key tuple members are varialble, a key of 3 elements can contain 1, 2 or 3 values, this is to support prefixes and ranges for keys
+2. Key tuple members are variable, a key of 3 elements can contain 1, 2 or 3 values, this is to support prefixes and ranges for keys
 3. Value tuple members are fixed, a value of 3 elements must always contain 3 values
 3. Validation is strict, if you define a field as a StringField you cannot store bytes